TheDragonCode/env-sync/README.md

 ## Installation

-To get the latest version of `Env Sync`, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of `Environment Synchronization`, simply require the project using [Composer](https://getcomposer.org):

 ```bash
 $ composer require andrey-helldar/env-sync --dev